Ritz-Carlton Al Wadi Desert

 What to expect at Mysk Al Badayer Retreat

-A very new luxury tented camp including breakfast and swimming pool and located technically in neighbouring Emirate Sharjah as the borders criss-cross inconspicuously across the desert.
-There are 21 on-site rooms and 10 tents making it a small and intimate luxury setting, as supposed to a sprawling resort, located close to “Big Red” one of the country’s largest sand dunes.
+A very new luxury tented camp, including breakfast and a swimming pool, is located technically in neighbouring Emirate Sharjah, as the borders crisscross inconspicuously across the desert.
+There are 21 on-site rooms and ten tents, making it a small and intimate luxury setting, as opposed to a sprawling resort, located close to “Big Red,” one of the country’s largest sand dunes.

-It is not AS bells and whistles as some of the other examples here, but it is relatively close to the city and DXB airport and has an attractive offering for first-timers seeking that unique desert experience with charming Bedouin touches throughout.
+Although it’s not as elaborate as some other examples, it is relatively close to the city and DXB airport, offering an attractive experience for first-timers seeking a unique desert getaway with charming Bedouin touches.
 You will still find on-site a health club, indoor pool, and a wellness focus to your visit, as well as outdoor recreation activities from desert safaris to camel trekking and quad biking.

-Dining is at the Kulo Emirati restaurant or Caravan international eatery and nightfall sees uninterrupted starlit skies in this utterly tranquil desert setting.
-(NB Sharjah is a dry Emirate, no alcohol is served).
+Dining is at the Kulo Emirati restaurant or Caravan international eatery, and nightfall offers uninterrupted starlit skies in this utterly tranquil desert setting.
+(NB Sharjah is a dry Emirate; no alcohol is served.)

 How much does a night at Mysk Al Badayer Retreat cost?